 You can often get a better settlement after a car accident if you know the process, have some extra information on your side and make the effort to press your case with the insurance adjuster.
 That’s what Gemma Law Associates, Inc., can offer you.

 We can review your claim and the settlement offered for your totaled car.
 If it’s a fair deal, we will say so.
-If it’s not appropriate, we will explain why we think so and how we will work to get a better settlement for you.
+If it’s not appropriate, we’ll explain why and how we will work to get a better settlement.